zero42-042/debloat-s22/readme.md

   notes

 6: disable apps
-  chrome
-  play market
-  and other galaxy and google bloat
+  chrome,play market and other galaxy and google bloat

 7: let's open source

-  install vanced manager
+  7.1 install vanced manager
-     in vanced manager install:
+     7.1.1 in vanced manager install:
-         microg, vanced youtube and vanced youtube music
+         microg, vanced youtube and vanced youtube music 7.2 install Firefox, Thunderbird and if you delete chrome you need install custom WebView service